 Please note the following faculty and program-specific requirements:

 - The Faculty of Arts does not consider Special students.

-- The Faculty of Science (FoS) requires completion of the Special Student Permission Form.
-The form can be found on the FoS website.
+- The Faculty of Science requires completion of the Special Student Permission Form.
+The form can be found on the Faculty of Science website.

 - The School of Nutrition will provide a list of approved applicants to Undergraduate Admissions and Recruitment.
 Please visit the School of Nutrition website for details on the approval process and relevant deadlines.

 - The Department of Architectural Science requires a written request and supporting documentation.
 Please contact the Architecture program department directly for further instructions.